webmasterdevlin/terraform_platform_module/README.md

 # cp-ne1waf

-## Run this command before committing.
+## Run this command twice before committing.
 Make sure all checks are passing

 ```zsh
 pre-commit run -a